-After approving these papers, the Commission prepared official rules and specifications for the ticket and published them in the Texas Register.
+After approving the final working papers for the Fun 5's ticket, the Commission prepared and published in the Texas Register official rules and specifications for the ticket.
 See Tex.
 Lottery Comm'n, Instant Game No. 1592 "Fun 5's," 39 Tex.
 Reg.
 4799 (2014).
-GTECH had no authority to review or correct the official rules and specifications before they were published.
+GTECH had no authority to review (and did not review) the official rules and specifications before they were published.
 (CR274.)
-Nor did GTECH sell the tickets or communicate with prospective purchasers.
-(Id.)
+GTECH's name did not appear on the tickets, and GTECH did not sell any tickets or communicate with prospective purchasers.
+(CR274, 529-31.)

-D. Hundreds of individuals sued GTECH, claiming to be defrauded by the tic-tac-toe game on the "Fun 5's" lottery ticket.
+D. Hundreds of individuals sued GTECH, claiming to be defrauded by the tic-tac-toe game on the Fun 5's ticket.

-About two weeks after the Commission began selling "Fun 5's" tickets, the media reported that Geraldine Steele was claiming to be confused by the tic-tac-toe game and that buyers of "Fun 5's" tickets might be able to sue.2 Following these reports, a lawsuit was filed in Dallas by a lottery player named Dawn Nettles,3 and an essentially identical lawsuit-this case-was filed in Austin by Steele, who was ultimately joined by more than 1,200 others.
-The ticket purchasers claim the ticket design misled them into believing they had won the tic-tac-toe game and were entitled to five times the prize in the "PRIZE" box, merely because they found a symbol in the "5X BOX," even though they did not have tic-tac-toe.
+About two weeks after the Commission began selling Fun 5's tickets, the media reported that Plaintiff Geraldine Steele was claiming to be confused by the tic-tac-toe game and that buyers of Fun 5's tickets might be able to sue.4 Following these reports, a lawsuit was filed in Dallas by lottery player Dawn Nettles.5 An essentially identical lawsuit-this case-was filed in Austin by Steele, who was ultimately joined by more than 1,200 others.
+The ticket purchasers claim the design of the Fun 5's ticket misled them into believing they had won the tic-tac-toe game and were entitled to five times the prize in the "PRIZE" box, merely because they found a symbol in the "5X BOX," even though they did not have tic-tac-toe.
 (CR3-20, 25-60, 72-120, 136-230, 696-704.)